jcarlosmayo/jcarlosmayo.github.io/_posts/2015-02-16-helsinki-housing.markdown

     <script data-plotly="jcarlosmayo:175" src="https://plot.ly/embed.js" async></script>
 </div>

 As you can see, it is quite easy to extract and play around with the data.
-It would be especially interesting to produce price forecasts based on scraped data and also to follow up the market over a long period of time to study how it develops.
+Some other interesting ideas would be to produce price forecasts based on scraped data and also to follow up the market over a long period of time to study how it develops.

 ---